Lee Tea is an event coordinator and promo model veteran with experience working for brands both large and small.

 - If I'm at an event, maybe I'll get "discovered" or be offered a job.
 At least I could give them my info.
-True, you could.
+It's true; you could.
 You may even be recruited by the staff at an event, as I've offered the position to a few people at events over the years if they were interested.
 But you won't get hired unless you register with the marketing company that's executing the event, so let me explain how to do that now.

-Getting the Job
+How to Get the Job

-Triple Point Promotions:
+- Triple Point Promotions

-Fusion Event Staffing:
+- Fusion Event Staffing

-Cosibella Promotional Modeling:
+- Cosibella Promotional Modeling

 The Good, The Bad, and The Ugly

-- Great Pay!!
-Promotional models make a minimum of $10/hr (I've seen jobs listed as low as $8/hr, but this is more for food demo work in a supermarket type setting), usually making $20-$25 an hour and working a minimum of 4 hours a night.
+- Great Pay: Promotional models make a minimum of $10/hr (I've seen jobs listed as low as $8/hr, but this is more for food demo work in a supermarket type setting), usually making $20-$25 an hour and working a minimum of 4 hours a night.
 Oftentimes if the promotion does not run as long as expected, you are still paid for a minimum number of hours agreed upon before the event.

-- Fun Work!!
-You get paid to start the party!
+- Fun Work: You get paid to start the party!
 You're the hostess (or host), you have awesome items to give away, you're in a fun and festive atmosphere, and you are constantly ON THE MOVE!!
 You're not stuck at a desk, cold calling, or going door-to-door to make your money.

-- Extremely Flexible Schedule!!
-Most marketing agencies let you pick your events on a gig-by-gig basis without penalties, so you can work one weekend and not the next for whatever reason.
+- Extremely Flexible Schedule: Most marketing agencies let you pick your events on a gig-by-gig basis without penalties, so you can work one weekend and not the next for whatever reason.
 (When you do pick up a gig though, you must commit to it for the duration, or you will not be asked back and may be fined.
 This will be explained in detail in your contract with the agency).